Nemocas/AbstractAlgebra.jl/docs/src/laurent_polynomial.md

 ## Basic functionality

-Laurent polynomials implement the ring interface (except for `divexact`), and some methods from the polynomial interface, for example:
+Laurent polynomials implement the ring interface, and some methods from the polynomial interface, for example:

 ```jldoctest